 This is a pivotal moment in time for the Atlanta Jewish community — one we must seize.
-Federation is committed to reinvigorating Jewish networks throughout Atlanta by fostering partnership, energizing meaningful innovation and reasserting Federation’s relevant purpose in a time of rapid change.
+Federation is committed to reinvigorating Jewish networks throughout Atlanta by fostering partnership, energizing meaningful innovation and re-shaping a relevant purpose for Federation in a time of rapid change.

 This past year Federation’s professional and lay leadership has engaged in hundreds of conversations that make us optimistic about our Jewish communal future.
-Our optimism is fueled by the past experiences of Eric (Robbins) and Jodi (Lox Mansbach) and the enthusiastic support for this process by a large and diverse group of community organizations.
+Our optimism is fueled by the past experiences of Eric (Robbins) and Jodi (Lox Mansbach) and the enthusiastic support for The Front Porch by a large and diverse group of community organizations.

 We are not unique — Federations and Jewish communities around the nation are grappling with many of the very same issues of role and identity — as well as stagnating campaigns.
 Yet right now, eyes are on Atlanta because we, uniquely, have made a commitment to engage in this task together.